awsdocs/amazon-rds-user-guide/doc_source/database-authentication.md

 Don't assign both the `rds_iam` and `rds_ad` roles to a user of a PostgreSQL database either directly or indirectly by nested grant access\.
 If the `rds_iam` role is added to the master user, IAM authentication takes precedence over password authentication so the master user has to log in as an IAM user\.

+**Important**
+We strongly recommend that you do not use the master user directly in your applications\.
+Instead, adhere to the best practice of using a database user created with the minimal privileges required for your application\.

 **Topics**
 + [Password authentication](#password-authentication)
 + [IAM database authentication](#iam-database-authentication)